 Once completed, the topology map will switch to the newly created view with the view details.
 A dotted line represents a connection that is inferred from the information provided (e.g., a layer 2 connection).
 Additional configuration data is required to convert inferred to direct connections.

 For networks and gateways, the panel to the left will be displayed.
 The user can rename the device, assign a category and a device criticality.

 Additional information includes being able to review the IP address of the connected hosts.

 Display inbound connectivity / outbound paths as well as displaying traces and stepping stone analysis.
 When selecting Inbound or Outbound, all paths are highlighted in gray, selecting a specific protocol will highlight the path in orange.

 The user can also search the config file for the device.

-Clicking on the arrow (>) in the above will expand the inbound and outbound connections.
+When displaying the device menu for a specific device, clicking on the arrow (>) will expand the inbound and outbound connections.
 Clicking on any service or IP will highlight the path on the topology map.
-Source objects are designated by red circles (Src) and destination objects are highlighted by blue circles (Dest).
+Source objects are designated by blue circles (Src) and destination objects are highlighted by red circles (Dest).

 Additional path information is shown including the rule associated with the path.
 Clicking on the blue text will invoke the access rules with the associated information.
 The user can also add a comment if required.